34 Handy Hints to Make Spring Cleaning a Breeze

 Every time you sweep, clumps of dust and hair collect at the ends of the broom’s bristles.
 To solve this problem, hot glue a wide-tooth comb to the top of a dustpan.
 Just run the bristles through the comb to remove any excess gunk dangling from the broom.

+Traditional oven cleaners can contain some pretty nasty chemicals and create toxic fumes.
 A simple, more natural way for cleaning your oven is to place an oven-safe pot or bowl filled with water inside.
 Set your oven to 450 degrees for 20 to 60 minutes to loosen dirt and grease with the steam.
 Once your oven is cool, wipe off the condensation and the grease will come with it.
 If stubborn spots persist, scrub with a paste of baking soda and lemon or vinegar.

 This steam-cleaning option doesn’t take as long as pyrolytic cleaning and doesn’t produce smoke, either.
 It’s a win-win!